markdavidhughes/cloud-architecture/content/blog/hugo/index.md

 ![Create your new web app](static-web.png)

-### Review and create
+### Review your web app

 1. Select Review + Create to verify the details are all correct.
 2. Select Create to start the creation of the App Service Static Web App and provision a GitHub Actions for deployment.
 3. Once the deployment completes, select Go to resource.
-4. On the resource screen, copy the URL link to your deployed application.

 ![Review your new web app](example-site-web-app.png)

+### Update your web app

+1. In order for the blowfish theme to work you will need to update the URL within the themes config file.
+On the resource screen, copy the URL link to your deployed application.
+2. Within the /config/_default/config.toml file update the baseURL with the copied URL.
+3. Pus
 ![Update your url](update-url.png)